Svelte: History

-Key early contributors became involved with Conduitry joining with the release of Svelte 1, Tan Li Hau joining in 2019, and Ben McCann joining in 2020.
+Key early contributors to Svelte became involved with Conduitry joining with the release of Svelte 1, Tan Li Hau joining in 2019, and Ben McCann joining in 2020.
 Rich Harris and Simon Holthausen joined Vercel to work on Svelte fulltime in 2022.

-SvelteKit 1.0 was released in December 2022 after two years in development.
+Dominic Gannaway joined Vercel from the React core team to work on Svelte fulltime in 2023.

 Syntax

 Svelte applications and components are defined in .svelte files, which are HTML files extended with templating syntax that is based on JavaScript and is similar to JSX.